vijishmadhavan/spoticode/README.md

-# Product Image Background Removal using DIS
+# Product Photography

 This project uses the DIS (Deep Image Segmentation) model to remove the background of product images.
-The background is then replaced with depth information from SDXL 1.0 based controlnet depth.
+The background is then replaced with depth information from SDXL 1.0 based on controlnet depth.

 # Requirements